Undescended testes (cryptorchidism) in children: Clinical features and evaluation

 Cryptorchidism is the most common congenital abnormality of the genitourinary tract .
 Most cryptorchid testes are undescended, but some are absent (due to agenesis or atrophy).

 The clinical features and evaluation of cryptorchidism will be discussed here.
 The management of undescended testes is discussed separately.
-(See "Undescended testes (cryptorchidism) in children: Overview of management".)
+(See "Undescended testes (cryptorchidism) in children: Management".)

 Cryptorchidism – Cryptorchidism by definition suggests a hidden testis: a testis that is not within the scrotum and does not descend spontaneously into the scrotum by four months of age (or corrected age for premature infants) (picture 1).
 Cryptorchid testes may be absent or undescended.